 Web sites should be organized to provide effective access to the resources that you have on-line.
-The initial design may be intended, in part, to conceal missing items; once they are no longer missing, they can be highlighted, instead.
 Usage statistics can provide some insight into the ways that people use your Web pages, but remember that they are intrinsically incomplete: usage reports are based on Web requests that came to the server.
 As such they count "hits" for every time a browser starts up that has its home page configured to be a page from the server.
 They also count hits every time any Web search engine checks the page.
 No "hits" are recorded for any time a user goes to a page that is displayed from the browser's cache.
-No hits are recorded for any time a user goes to a page that is displayed from a "proxy server" (such as AOL).
+No hits are recorded for any time a user goes to a page that is displayed from a "proxy server".
 Although usage statistics are intrinsically limited in their accuracy, they are often the only available information, so they should be considered, but with caution.
-For example, if a page is heavily visited, you do not know whether that is repeat traffic, people on their way to various pages that it links, or whether it is one-time visits by people who are desperate because they can't find what they want anywhere else.

 Designing a Web site includes three distinct but interacting phases: